treelogic-swe/aws-mock/README.md

 ### Your Contribution
 Any contribution to aws-mock is strongly welcomed - including any adding of the unimplemented interfaces/data of EC2 and other mock of Amazon Web Services.
-If you find aws-mock helpful working with your applications and have added features, we encourage you fork and send your pull requests to us!
+If you find aws-mock helpful in working with your applications and have added features, we encourage you fork and send your pull requests to us!
 Bug reports are also very much appreciated.